Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 See the [CHANGELOG](CHANGELOG.md) file to see changes sorted by version.
 ### Features:
 - [ ] Option page : choose subfolder to save files in (or custom download location)
+- [ ] Export tables into markdown (Turndown rule)
 - [ ] Add type (Phind Search, Phind Pair, ChatGPT) between date and title in filename + in header link
-- [ ] Export tables into markdown (Turndown rule)
+- [ ] Save ChatGPT conversations
 - [ ] Link to the downloaded file in the currently opened note in Obsidian
-- [ ] Copy the last response to the clipboard when clicking on the extension icon (instead of the entire response)
+- [ ] (Copy the last response to the clipboard when clicking on the extension icon (instead of the entire response) )
     - Phind Search : click on the copy button
     - Phind Pair : export the last answer div
-- [ ] Automatically download the conversation?
-- [ ] Save ChatGPT conversations
-- [ ] Make icon adapted to each site (Phind, ChatGPT, etc.)
-- [ ] Export the "extra code or context" textarea content
+- [ ] (Export the "extra code or context" textarea content)
-- [ ] Export next search result pages (sources side panel)
+- [ ] (Export next search result pages (sources side panel))
+- [ ] ~~Automatically download the conversation?~~
-- [ ] Automatically copy the last response to the clipboard (without clicking on the extension icon)?
+- [ ] ~~Automatically copy the last response to the clipboard (without clicking on the extension icon)?~~
+- [x] Make icon adapted to each site (Phind, ChatGPT, etc.)
+- [x] Web: Export if tag main, article,
+  => Need to think about the behavior enabling to choose if we need to export the content and what to export
+- [x] Export webpages : Turndown rules to filter interesting content
 - [x] Make Save my Phind available on Firefox
 - [x] Export Phind Pair Programming conversations
 - [x] Title stops at the first line break (and ending whitespaces are removed)